mendhak/mendhak.github.io/_posts/2019-03-01-docker-http-https-echo.md

 title: "An `https` echo Docker container for web debugging"
 description: "Docker image that echoes request data as JSON; listens on HTTP/S, useful for debugging."
 categories:
-  - xbox
+  - docker
 tags:
-  - xbox
+  - docker
-  - windows 10
+  - http
 ---

 I've often had to test various aspects of web requests such as whether the right headers, querystrings, body, methods, etc. were being passed correctly.